kelleygunner/vantastickick/README.md

 Most of the classes have only one responsibility.
 They don't have direct connections between each other.
 They arent overloaded by multifunctional logic.
 # Configuration
 Game is adjustable.
-There is a config file which is presented as a JSON.
+There is a JSON config file.
 1. Gameplay:
 - Ball Velocity, velocity multiplier
 - Scatter Factor, changes direction randomly